Here at Eton Digital we eagerly welcomed the announcement that the 8th version of Drupal would incorporate various major Symfony components.

 As a PHP framework, one of Symfony’s biggest strengths is that it is built around independent modules which can be activated separately, without needing to interact with each other – meaning that it is a superb tool if you prize good performance from websites.

-For Drupal 8, the Symfony modules which are being integrated at far from minor – according to the Symfony blog, the new Drupal will incorporate HttpFoundation, HttpKernel, Routing, EventDispatcher, DependencyInjection and ClassLoader.
+For Drupal 8, the Symfony modules which were being integrated at far from minor.
+According to the Symfony blog, Drupal 8 incorporated HttpFoundation, HttpKernel, Routing, EventDispatcher, DependencyInjection and ClassLoader.

-For a more detailed insight into the motivations behind the integration, check out this great audio recording from a recent DrupalCon in Denver when the changes were discussed with Larry Garfield, lead on Web Services and Context Core Initiative for Drupal 8.
+For a more detailed insight into the motivations behind the integration, check out this great video recording from SymfonyLive Paris 2012 when the changes were discussed with Larry Garfield, lead on Web Services and Context Core Initiative for Drupal 8.